Summary

 - Breast reconstruction surgery can be performed at the same time as the mastectomy, or later on.

-- The different types of breast reconstruction surgery include the insertion of prosthetic implants, and the transfer of skin flaps from other areas of the body to the chest.
+- The different types of breast reconstruction surgery include the insertion of prosthetic implants or the transfer of skin flaps from other areas of the body to the chest.

 On this page